Thomas-Mewily/website/content/test/pentagone/index.md

 A simple pentagone rendered using [WGPU](https://crates.io/crates/wgpu) and [Winit](https://crates.io/crates/winit) in WebAssembly.
 You can rotate/zoom it using the arrow keys or the WASM.

+The code is based on [the Chapter 6 of Learn WGPU by Sotrh : Uniforms](https://github.com/sotrh/learn-wgpu/tree/master/code/beginner/tutorial6-uniforms).

 ## Run

 <div style="text-align: center; margin: 40px 0;">